In Stock

 Wholesale Sales Only

-Allium Drumstick (Allium sphaerocephalon) is a tough and prolific perennial that features tall, slender stems topped with drumstick-shaped flower heads transitioning from green at the base to vibrant burgundy purple at the tips.
-Blooming from spring to summer, these bright flowers create a stunning display when planted en masse in garden beds alongside grasses or other perennials.
-The blue-grey strappy foliage emerges in early spring, providing an attractive backdrop.
-Thriving in full sun with at least six hours of sunlight daily, this low-maintenance plant is drought-tolerant once established, making it ideal for borders, rock gardens, or containers.
-Its long-lasting blooms are perfect for cutting and showcasing in vases, attracting beneficial pollinators while enhancing garden beauty.
+Allium ‘Drumstick’ (Allium sphaerocephalon) is a tough and prolific perennial that features tall, slender stems topped with drumstick-shaped flower heads.
+The blooms open green at the base and gradually deepen to vibrant burgundy-purple at the tips as they mature, creating a stunning display when planted en masse in garden beds alongside grasses or other perennials.
+Blooming from late spring through summer, these long-lasting flowers are supported by blue-grey strappy foliage that emerges in early spring, providing an attractive backdrop before fading as the blooms take over.
+Thriving in full sun with at least six hours of sunlight daily, this low-maintenance plant is drought-tolerant once established, making it ideal for borders, rock gardens, or raised beds.
+Its flowers are also excellent for cutting and showcasing in vases, while attracting beneficial pollinators and enhancing garden beauty.

 Description